stevenkissack/stevokk.github.io/_pages/crypto-resources.md

 With all new technologies and "bubbles", there is a lot of money to be made from volatile markets.
 Investing in start-ups through ICOs or just betting on which coin/token is going to become the new leader is capable of giving you 1000% returns, it for sure beats the 2% from your bank.
 A lot of people in the crypto space compare this to the 'dot com era' in the early 2000's where a lot of people made money from investing in the internet pioneers of today, such as Google and Facebook.
 If we were to compare the current status of the cryptocurrency market to the dot com era, we are currently only in the first 3.5% of that boom.
 What does that mean for us?
 There is plenty of room for this space to grow, and with that, there are plenty of profits to be made along the way.

-# Question 3: How does one become a crypto investor?
+# Question 3: What do I need to invest?

 You'll need to have some tools in your arsenal, first of all you need a way to move your money from fiat currencies such as USD & GBP to crpytocurrenices.
 This is ironically the slowest part due to financial regulation, so make sure you get this going straight away and verfiy so you're not limited when the next market dip occurs!